emmasmithnz/emmasmithnz.github.io/_pages/equines.md

 ## Ripple ST (Ripple)
 {% include feature_row %}

-Ripple has been apart of my team since Feburary 2020.
+Ripple has been part of my team since Feburary 2020.
 He is a 9 year old gelding by Rip Van Winkle out of Tina Temple.
 During the 2021 season he placed second in the open horse 1.10 at the Hawkes Bay A&P show as well as having his first 1.20 start at series final.
 He is brave and sharp which makes him so much fun to compete.
+He's sure  does like to keep me on my toes, but I love his attitude towards his work and his huge personality.

 ## Brighton Rock (Ronnie)
 {% include feature_row id="feature_row2" %}

-Ronnie has been apart of my team since June 2021.
+Ronnie has been part of my team since June 2021.
 He is a 7 year old stationbred gelding.
-I originally bought him to produce as a project over winter, but he has exceeded expectations and is staying on the team.
+I originally bought him to produce as a project over winter, but he exceeded all my expectations and is staying on the team.
 He has a suberb jump and great temperment with looks to match.
 He competed up to 90/1m last season with wins and placings.

 ## KSE Capio (Capi)
 {% include feature_row id="feature_row3" %}

-Capi became apart of my team in April 2022.
+Capi became part of my team in April 2022.
 He is a rising 3 year old by Captivate VWNZ out of KSE Riverdance Magic.
-He is a lovely well put together young horse.
+He is a lovely well put together young horse with huge potential for the future.
 Capi already has a great attitude towards learning and loves playing with tarps and balls on the arena.
 It will be exciting to watch him grow up.
 He will be started undersaddle in 2023.

 ## Harley
 {% include feature_row id="feature_row4" %}

 Harley joined us in Februrary 2022.
-He is a 11 year old gelding by Whittlewood Balaram out of a thoroughbred mare.
+He is an 11 year old gelding by Whittlewood Balaram out of a thoroughbred mare.
+Harley didn't have the easiest start to life so we worked through some of his past trauma and body issues.
+He used to be anxious to be tacked up and was unhappy in his ridden work, but now he can walk, trot, canter and jump undersaddle.
+Harley loves his life an enjoys adventuring over the farm and being ridden over obstacles.

 ## Indiana (Indi)
 {% include feature_row id="feature_row5" %}